Promote Feature Adoption and Discovery

 Watch this video to see how to use the In-App Guidance Builder and setup page.
 See the Resources section for more videos about creating prompts and walkthroughs.

 To create your own prompts and walkthroughs, follow these steps.

 - Click and select Setup.

 - In Quick Find, enter in-app, and then select In-App Guidance.

-When you have a lineup of great prompts, it’s important to monitor user engagement to see if your content is actually engaging users.
+When you have a lineup of great prompts and walkthroughs, it’s important to monitor user engagement to see if your content is actually engaging users.
 Salesforce has made it easy with prebuilt metrics for prompts.

 When a prompt is active, view usage metrics on the In-App Guidance Setup page.
 Views represent the total number of unique users who have seen the prompt.
 Completes represent the percentage of viewers who have clicked the action button.

 Then start asking questions to identify trends.
-Did you get more views or clicks on docked prompts or floating prompts?
+Did you get more views or clicks on docked, floating, or targeted prompts?
 Did you get more action button clicks with a certain button label or title?
 Did longer content get fewer button clicks?
 Was there a drop-off in engagement during the run of the prompt?
 Did walkthroughs with more than five steps have a greater drop-off rate than shorter walkthroughs?

 It may be difficult to identify exact correlations between behavior and retention, but reviewing metrics will help you to fine-tune your location, position, content, and frequency settings.

 Keep it going!
-Prompts are pretty easy (and fun) to create.
+Prompts and walkthroughs are pretty easy (and fun) to create.
 You might want to just keep making more of them.
-However, prompts are only one part of user engagement.
+However, they're only one part of user engagement.
 In the next unit, you learn about the troubleshooting scenario and the Help Menu.